k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 # Fabric scale
-Fabric cluster, during its lifecycle, may experience a higher load, and based on metrics like CPU usage, available memory or storage you should consider to scale out the cluster.
+A Fabric cluster, during its lifecycle, may experience a higher load.
+Based on metrics such as CPU usage, available memory, or storage, you should consider scaling out the cluster.

-By design, Fabric is built to enable a horizontal scaling out by adding more fabric nodes.
-Each starting-up node knows to autonomously add itself to the cluster; for example:
+By design, Fabric is built to enable horizontal scaling out by adding more fabric nodes.
+Each starting-up node knows how to add itself to the cluster autonomously; for example:

-* Register itself to join the cluster's node list, for start getting the cluster's workload like jobs handling.
+* Register itself to join the cluster's node list and start receiving the cluster's workload, such as job handling.
 * Obtain the project deployment code.
 * Obtain the master key for data encryption.

-This article describes how to scale Fabric cluster on-prem, within bare-metal or virtual machine environments.
+This article describes how to scale a Fabric cluster on-prem, within bare-metal or virtual machine environments.
 Read [here](/articles/98_maintenance_and_operational/Installations/Linux/04_fabric_scale_kubernetes.md) about scaling methodology for Kubernetes deployment.

-> Note: Scaling guidelines for Fabric's accompanying components, like Cassandra, are not included in this article scope.
+> Note: Scaling guidelines for Fabric's accompanying components, like Cassandra, are not included within this article's scope.
 These components' scaling guidelines shall be applied according to their methodologies.

 ## Fabric Setup

 ### Prerequisite

-* Deploy the Fabric server on a VM with a network connectivity to the other servers within the cluster.
+* Deploy the Fabric server on a virtual machine (VM) with network connectivity to the other servers within the cluster.
-* Fabric server Installation package is the same as the one used for other existing nodes.
+* The Fabric server Installation package is the same as the one used for other existing nodes.

 ### Install the Package

-Please refer to the Fabric server [installation instructions](/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_8.x.x_Setup.md).

 The basic steps you will find in this topic are: